ubaldot/vim-markdown-extras/README.md

 Next, try to do the same with arbitrary text-objects or in Visual mode by replacing `b` with `i` for italics, `s` for strike-through, `c` for code, etc.
+For example, you can use `<localleader>sa(` for strike-through all the text delimited by parenthesis (provided that the cursor is located in a region delimited by parenthesis).

 You can also highlight text with `<localleader>h`.
 However, the highlight is not persistent.
 As usual, you can remove the highlight with `<localleader>d`.